Nadine2016/local/index.md

 You can expect a process similar to the following list for the initial deployment and configuration of your environment.
 For details about who is responsible for each task, see [Roles and responsibilities](/docs/local/index.html#rolesresponsibilities).

-**Note**: If you choose to host your local instance on the {{site.data.keyword.Bluemix_notm}} Local System hardware option, you can skip steps 1 through 3 in the following list.
+**Note**: If you choose to host your local instance on the {{site.data.keyword.Bluemix_local_notm}} system hardware option, you can skip steps 1 through 3 in the following list.

 <ol>
 <li>You provide the VMware configuration that meets the specifications for compute resources, networking, and storage.
-For more information about the infrastructure requirements, see <a href="/docs/local/index.html#localinfra">{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements</a>.</li>
+For more information about the infrastructure requirements, see <a href="/docs/local/index.html#localinfra">{{site.data.keyword.Bluemix_local_notm}} infrastructure requirements</a>.</li>
 <li>You provide the vCenter cluster credentials to be used by the inception virtual machine.
 You must provide the following information:
 <ul>
 <li>Name of the VMware cluster</li>